 Neamț and Iași counties, North-East Romania

-- 100 workshops about the relation of between science and democracy and human rights;
+- Minimum 50 workshops and activities about the relation of between science and democracy and human rights;

-- Minimum 500 children with increased understanding of the benefits of science for developing critical thinking and for long-term improvement of the community livelihood.
+- Minimum 350 kids with increased understanding of science benefits for developing critical thinking and for long-term improvement of community livelihood.

-- Children's increased confidence in their intellectual abilities, stimulated curiosity and passion for learning stimulated.
+- Kids' increased confidence in their abilities, stimulated curiosity and passion for learning stimulated.

 - Increased public awareness of the role science plays in the region and of how authorities should use scientific tools to efficiently solve community problems.

-- Increased awareness of the scientists and academic people about the role they play at the regional level and about how they can get involved in the development of small underprivileged communities.
+- Increased awareness of the academia about the role they play at regional level and about how they can get involved in the development of underprivileged communities.

-Patricia Fechet is vicepresident of the Romanian Secular-Humanist Association.
-Native from Piatra Neamț, the capital city of Neamț County, she managed various projects in this town, promoting science and critical thinking among youth.
+Patricia Fechet is native from Piatra Neamț, the capital city of Neamț County, where she managed various project to promote science and critical thinking among youth.
 She is also a Law student with keen interest in human rights.
-Bogdan Tofanică is a scientific researcher at the University of Iași, also member of the Academic Foundation „Ideas and Facts for the 2000's'' from Iași.
-He has organized various science popularization projects among youth during the past 15 years.
+Bogdan Tofanică is a scientific researcher at the University of Iași; he has organized various science popularization projects among youth and children during the past 15 years.